 Wearing a mask not only protects me but also protects my clients.
 That is why I provide non-surgical masks, gloves, and shoe coverings for my clients during the home inspection and walkthrough.
 I will also be wearing a mask, gloves and shoe coverings when I come into your home for the listing appointment and photo shoot.

 COVID-19 Restrictions and Real Estate Marketing

 Many realtors are struggling right now when it comes to finding 3rd party marketing vendors such as photographers and home stagers.
 As these services are not considered “essential” under the current stay-at-home orders, most agents will have no other choice but to use their cell phone camera for the listing photos and hope for the best.
-However, because of our recent investment in the Matterport system along with the impressive Insta360 One X camera, your listing will feature the most advanced virtual tour technology, sharing the same platform that was typically only reserved to showcase the most exclusive luxury homes!
+However, because of our recent investment in the Matterport system along with the impressive Ricoh Theta 360 camera, your listing will feature the most advanced virtual tour technology, sharing the same platform that was typically only reserved to showcase the most exclusive luxury homes!

 I also have the ability to capture stunning HDR photos of your home with a Nikon DSLR camera, featuring a 12-20mm wide angle lens and utilizing a tripod and a strobe.
 I also use Photoshop and Photomatix processing software to finalize the images.
 This won’t be a surprise to anyone that knows me because photography has always been a passionate hobby of mine.
-But now I can apply it to fill in the marketing service gap.
+But now I can use my hobby to fill in the marketing service gap.

 COVID-19 Purchase Contract Addendum